 Other Cobra Kai locations

-However, for anyone looking for info and photos from the Cobra Kai filming locations, you only need to look in one spot.
+Anyone looking for info and photos from the Atlanta Cobra Kai filming locations, you only need to look in one spot.
 My friend Brian runs the Reel to Real Movie and TV Filming Locations website.
-He has done an excellent job of tracking down all the Cobra Kai locations, and has them all well documented on this page.
+He has done an excellent job of tracking down all the Cobra Kai locations, and has them all well documented on his page.